MahmoudAbdelkawi/Cool-Code-Frontend-Task/README.md

 ## Securing User Data
 We prioritize the security of user data.
 We implement best practices to protect sensitive information and user privacy.

-# User Roles

-## Overview
-This project supports three user roles, each with specific permissions and capabilities:

-- **Buyer:** Can view products and categories.
-- **Vendor:** Can add, edit, and delete products, as well as access all products and categories.
-- **Admin:** Has the ability to manage categories and access all products.

-# Database Schema

-## Overview
-The database schema is designed to efficiently store and manage data for the application.
-Below, you'll find an overview of the database structure, including tables and their relationships if applicable.

-# Pagination

-## Overview
-Pagination is implemented to improve the performance and usability of product listings.
-Below, you'll find details about how pagination is handled:

-# Contributing

-## Overview
-We welcome contributions from the community.
-If you'd like to contribute to this project, please follow our guidelines for submitting bug reports, feature requests, or pull requests.
-We also adhere to specific coding standards and development workflows.

-# License

-## Overview
-This project is distributed , which you can find in the LICENSE file.
-Please review the full license details for more information.